-The Conference of Executive Officers (CEO), formerly the Conference of Administrative Officers, is composed of the principal administrators from each ACLS constituent learned society.
+The Conference of Executive Officers (CEO) is composed of the executive officers from each ACLS member learned society.
 The CEO serves as the primary vehicle for maintaining and enhancing relationships among the societies and between the societies and ACLS.
 The CEO holds semi-annual meetings to discuss substantive issues in the humanities as well as practical and organizational aspects of society management.
 The Executive Committee of the CEO sets the agenda for these meetings.
 Its chair serves as an ex officio member of the ACLS Board of Directors.

 CEO Executive Committee